This is the heap profiler originally developed at Google, to explore how C++ programs manage memory. This facility can be useful for

 HeapProfilerStart()

-profile-filename-prefix as an argument.
-Then, as often as
+will take the profile-filename-prefix as an argument.
+Then, as often as you’d like before callingHeapProfilerStop()

 You can more finely control the behavior of the heap profiler via environment variables.